Chewy742/Java-Projects/SpellChecker/README.md

 Use a Priority Queue to implement this functionality.
 We suggest using the built-in java.util.PriorityQueue, which implements a min-heap for you.
 You should NEVER have more than k elements inserted into the Priority Queue at any given time.

 An example illustrates how KBestCounter could be used in this attached tester class: TestKBest.java.
 We also include a skeleton for the KBestCounter class in the following file: KBestCounter.java.

-## Problem 3 - The Readme File

-Please fill in the STUDENTREADME.md file which should indicate exactly what files you are submitting, what problem they solve, and how to compile and run them.
-This is also a good place to tell us any assumptions or special issues associated with your submission.